Lokchandar-C/Zomato-Rating-Prediction/README.md

 ## Usage

 1. Install the required libraries using `pip install pandas scikit-learn numpy`.
-2. Run `restaurant_rating_prediction.py`.
+2. Run `Zomato rating prediction.ipynb`.
 3. The script will load the dataset, preprocess it, train the model, and provide an example prediction.

 ## Dataset

 The project uses the Zomato restaurant dataset for Bangalore.
-You can find the dataset at [link to dataset](provide_link_here).
+You can find the dataset at [link to dataset](https://drive.google.com/file/d/1NkdLBjWhHeR6qLAh7shZbA1Q9jLZk2Rv/view?usp=sharing).

 ## License